OXID-eSales/developer_documentation/modules/installation/index.rst

    If you deploy base and environment configurations from VCS, these should not be changed through the admin backend.
 If you do this, the environment specific values will be merged into the base configuration and the environment configuration will be renamed to .bak file like 1.yml.bak.
+   Then your manual changes will be applied to the base configuration and then to the modules.
 Be aware that if there is already an environment backup file, it will be overridden if setting  will change again.
-   Then your manual changes will be applied to the base configuration and then to the modules.

-   This in itself is not a problem, but when you redeploy the configuration, all your manual changes will be overwritten.
-We will show a warning in the backend if there is an environment specific configuration found in `var/configuration` and advise you not to change configuration values manually.
-But in case of an emergency you can do this, if you really need to.
-But ensure that these changes are reflected in the VCS version of the configuration to avoid trouble on redeployment.
+   This in itself is not a problem, but when you redeploy the configuration, all your changes in base configuration will be overwritten.
+If you change settings through the admin backend ensure that these changes are reflected in the VCS version of the configuration to avoid trouble on redeployment.

 Example of overriding shop configuration file with an environment file